 - In L: change the WorLd, Blue Ship, a terrorist group, manufactures an extremely dangerous virus in order to wipe out humanity and restore balance in the ecosystem.

 - In the film version of V for Vendetta, the St. Mary's Virus was a major factor in Norsefire's rise to power.
-Blamed on religious extremists, it's later revealed that the government developed it through experiments conducted on prisoners at the Lark Hill detention facility, and chose to attack their own people to create an environment of fear that would cause the people to give the goverment more power.
+Blamed on religious extremists, it's later revealed that the government developed it through experiments conducted on prisoners at the Lark Hill detention facility, and chose to attack their own people to create an environment of fear that would cause the people to give the government more power.

 - The scientists in Rise of the Planet of the Apes weren't trying to create a synthetic plague, they were trying to create a cure for Alzheimer's.
 Unfortunately for them, not only did the ALZ-113 give sentience and super-intelligence to apes, it was fatal to humans.
 And it was an airborne virus.
-Nice Job Breaking It, Hero.
+Nice Job Breaking It, Hero!.
 The Viral Marketing website Simian Flu implies that only one-tenth of the population survived.
 Dawn of the Planet of the Apes reveals that only small pockets of humans survived-those with a natural immunity to the plague.
 War for the Planet of the Apes reveals it's mutating to affect the remaining population: it robs them of the ability to speak.
 The Colonel claims it also robs humans of their intelligence, but, as seen on the film's YMMV page, there's room for debate on that.

 - The Hate Plague in The Crazies was created by the US government as a biological weapon against hostile populations.
 Then the plane carrying it ends up crashing in a lake used by a local small town for drinking water.